 Operating System Requirements

-The Windows packages are suitable for Windows XP, Windows 7 or Windows 8.
+The Windows packages are suitable for Windows XP, Windows 7, Windows 8 and Windows 10.
 It is recommended that you uninstall the previous version of the software before installing the new version.
 To install Spark on Windows, simply run the installation executable and follow the on-screen prompts.